craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to configure static methods in Freemarker templates
     * - :ref:`engine-spring-expression-language`
       - Allows you to configure SpEL expressions for custom app contexts
+    * - :ref:`Setting log levels <permanently-set-logging-levels>`
+      - Allows you to configure logging levels
-    * - :ref:`engine-url-rewrite-configuration`
+    * - :ref:`engine-project-spring-configuration`
-      - Allows you to configure URL rewriting
+      - Allows you to configure Spring application context
-    * - :ref:`proxy-configuration`
+    * - :ref:`engine-mongodb-configuration`
-      - Allows you to configure the proxy for the Preview server (Crafter Engine in Preview Mode)
+      - Allows you to configure Crafter Engine access to MongoDB
     * - :ref:`engine-crafter-profile-configuration`
       - Allows you to configure Crafter Engine access to Crafter Profile APIs
-    * - :ref:`engine-mongodb-configuration`
-      - Allows you to configure Crafter Engine access to MongoDB
-    * - :ref:`engine-project-spring-configuration`
-      - Allows you to configure Spring application context
-    * - :ref:`Setting log levels <permanently-set-logging-levels>`
-      - Allows you to configure logging levels

 ..
-TODO * - - :ref:`engine-project-configuration`
+TODO  * - :ref:`adding-custom-properties`
+        - Allows you to add custom properties to the project configuration

 |